2008 High-Level Meeting on AIDS (HLM) Civil Society Participation Information Note

 It is unsafe to accept a ride from drivers who approach you at the airport.
 Even if they look official, they are breaking the law.
 Ignore offers of transportation from anyone in the terminal.
 Go to ground transportation information counters, bus stops, and taxi dispatchers for safe and legitimate transportation.
 Ignore non-uniformed persons offering to assist with baggage.
 Seek out uniformed porters or airline employees for baggage assistance.

-The bus option is good if passenger does not have large pieces of luggage.
+Yellow cabs are available at a fixed rate of $50 (including tolls) from JFK into The bus stop in The bus option is good if passenger does not have large pieces of luggage. | |

 For information on transport in and around New York